n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.halopsa.md

 # HaloPSA

-The HaloPSA node allows you to automate work in the HaloPSA platform and integrate HaloPSA with other applications. n8n has built-in support for a wide range of HaloPSA features, including creating, updating, deleting, and getting clients, sites and tickets.
+The HaloPSA node allows you to automate work in HaloPSA, and integrate HaloPSA with other applications. n8n has built-in support for a wide range of HaloPSA features, including creating, updating, deleting, and getting clients, sites and tickets.

 On this page, you'll find a list of operations the HaloPSA node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [HaloPSA credentials](https://docs.n8n.io/integrations/builtin/credentials/halopsa/) for guidance on setting up authentication.
+    Refer to [HaloPSA credentials](https://docs.n8n.io/integrations/builtin/credentials/halopsa/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [HaloPSA integrations](https://n8n.io/integrations/halopsa/){:target="_blank" .external-link} list.